In which the author does indeed go back to his old neighborhood only to learn that current occupants care not a fig about the past.

 East 6th Street ran (majestically) from Fennell Avenue on the south to Brucedale Avenue on the north.
 It was then interrupted by an old haunted house on a large lot surrounded by a wire fence, and behind that lay a large vacant field.
 Further north it resumed its northward journey from Queensdale to Inverness Avenue.
 It is this latter stretch that is now Skyland Drive.

-Fifteen wartime houses were strung along each side of the run of East 6th Street that is now Skyland Drive.
+Fifteen wartime houses were strung along each side of the run of East 6th Street which is now Skyland Drive.
 Their name derived partly from the fact that they were erected during the war.
 The other part I know nothing about.
 All of them were built and occupied in 1943, a scant one hundred years after my great great grandfather, Samuel Henry Bezant (1818-1888) married at St. Michael’s Church in Highgate.
-He died from hypertrophy of the prostate, retention of urine (three days) and septicaemia (five days).
+He died from hypertrophy of the prostate, retention of urine (three days), and septicemia (five days).
 But I deviate.

 A few years ago I took the liberty of ringing the bell of the house on Skyland Drive that seemed to be situated closest to our old wartime house.
 When the man of the house answered the door, I said, “I used to live in a wartime house that stood right here.”